 19. Work out together.
 Fathers and daughters who exercise together stay happy, healthy, and strong together.

 20. Start a collection.
-Whether it’s small bottles of sand from every beach you’ve ever been to with your daughter or stubs from the favorite movies you’ve seen together, starting a shared father-daughter collection can make memories more tangible.
+Whether it’s small bottles of sand from every beach you’ve ever been to with your daughter or stubs from the favorite movies (this is the perfect place to store that type of thing) you’ve seen together, starting a shared father-daughter collection can make memories more tangible.

 22. Share an impromptu picnic in the backyard.
 Dining al fresco is best served with juice boxes and plushies.